LucLabarriere/light-projects.nvim/README.md

 git worktree add dev
 ```

-will initialize a bare git repository pointing to remote github repo, with two
+will initialize a bare git repository pointing to the github repo, with two
 worktrees called `main`and `dev` storing local copies of the repository in these
 branches.
-Then, configure the project using:
+Setting up this project with these settings:

 ```lua
 light_projects = {